-Louth Town Council HEALTH AND SAFETY POLICY – Last reviewed 16th February 2021, next review by April 2022
+Louth Town Council HEALTH AND SAFETY POLICY – Last review 25th January 2022, next review by April 2023

 The aim of this Policy is to assist Louth Town Council in providing a safe and healthy workplace and working environment for all of its employees, and to protect all other persons not employed by the Council, but who may be affected by their work activity.